heliaxdev/light_sdk_c/examples/README.md

 - built in Rust and returned the C++ program
 - The C++ then requests the necessary bytes to be signed
 - A signature was produced offline and hardcoded into the C++ program
-- Finally, the program attaches the signature to the tx.
+- The program attaches the signature to the tx.
+- Then a query is sent to see if this public key has already been revealed.
+- If it has not, the tx is broadcast to the ledger.

 ## Building and running